-Let us be among those who have attained salvation during the Holy month of Ramadan.
+“O, Almighty Allah!
+Let us be among those who have to attain salvation during the Holy month of Ramadan.

-Deliver us from the fire of Hell, by the honor of Ramadan.
+Deliver us from the fire of Hell by the honour of Ramadan.

 Pardon us with Your Mercy, O Most Merciful of those who show Mercy.
 And all praise is due to Almighty Allah, the Lord of all the worlds.

 I seek refuge in Almighty Allah, from Devil the rejected one.

 “The pious will reside in an abode of Peace, in Jannah (with) fountains; they will be dressed in brocade and silk as they sit before each other.

 As Ramadan announces his departure, it is hard to believe that this blessed season has ended.
 Never lose hope in the Mercy of Allah, celebrate the Farewell Ramadan with another act of worship, seek forgiveness, and do not forget to pay your Zakat-ul-Fitr (a charity distributed at the end of the fast of Ramadhan.).
 Make your concluding act with Ramadan perfect; Pray Eid on time.
 Celebrate the Farewell Ramadan with takbeer, dhikr and dua; You need your deeds to be accepted.
 Stay in touch with Ramadan, continue the good work and start with the sequel event of the six days of Shawwal.
 Finally, keep the beautiful memories of Ramadan; they will always come in handy and will always be a source of inspiration.
 Farewell Ramadan, my dear guest.
 May Allah forgive me.
 For seeing you departing so quickly, I will always be sorry.